chato94/A/README.md

 # A[ Server]
 This is a simple static file server powered by Node.js.
 It is highly, highly *not* recommended to replace `Express` for this, as `Express` has a much wider range of support.
 This is more for personal usage on a home network.
+Note that development of this static file server is still not yet complete.
+There are many functions left to write for basic functionality, and many more still for robust features.

 ## Summary
 It is the refactored<sup>2</sup> version of A Server 3.1, which was coded using Dropbox